oznogon/gattaibushido-public/rules/03_basic_play.md

 Play a card of equal rank and equal or higher suit than the currently winning card. *Discard* both cards.
 Narrate how you prevented their last action from happening.
 It is now your opponent's turn, and your previous card is winning.

-**If played against Escalate,** discard the escalating card and your blocking card, return the previous Pile to play, and negate points earned from that escalation.
+**If played against Escalate,** discard the escalating card and your blocking card, return the previous Pile to play, and *negate* points scored from that escalation.
 The battle is de-escalated to the previous stage, it is now your opponent's turn, and your previous card is winning.

 **Special:** You cannot Block an Initiative card.
 You cannot Block the card that initiates a Rumble.

 ##### Escalate (Drive; All)

 Narrate how you are "pushing it" to the next level.
-Your opponent scores this stage, gaining points equal to the stage (1-7).
+Your opponent scores this stage.

 Push the current Pile aside and place a new card down to initiate the new stage.
 The rank of this card is subject to Strike Range rules.
 It is now your opponent's turn, and your played card is winning.